nikitautiu/learnhtml/notes/Structured-Data-From-Websites-Using-Deep-Learning.md

 * 1A.
 Classifying using only DOM  fetures on HDL
 * 1B.
 Classifying on randomly generated XPath labels(generating labels for tags extracted with the same random Xpath) to see how does the ML model compare.
-* 2. Classifying HDL based on visual features.
+* 2 .
+Classifying HDL based on visual features.
+* 3 .
+Leave-one-out prediction for feaures to see corelations and decide which is stronger

 We will be splitting the data into 3:
 * D1. data on pages containing the labels